This is my experience with the vasectomy procedure, including the recovery process.

-The first vasectomy was performed on a dog in 1823.
-The first human vasectomy was performed a short time after that.
-However, vasectomy didn't become common until after the Second World War.
+Doctors performed the first vasectomy on a dog in 1823.
+They performed the first human vasectomy a short time after that.
+However, the procedure didn't become common until after the Second World War.
 India launched the first national program in 1954.

-Vasectomy is a simple, safe procedure that is an excellent solution to prevent unwanted pregnancy and has a low rate of failure.
-The alternative is that the woman undergoes a tubal ligation, which is a major surgery that has a significant rate of failure as compared to vasectomy.
-Despite these risks, many men compel their partner to undergo tubal ligation for a variety of reasons, usually involving their sense of virility and its connection to their sense of self.
-I would go so far as to suggest that men who force their partners to undergo a major surgery when they could undergo a simple procedure are, at best, selfish, and at worst, participating in a form of ritual abuse.
-I believe that vasectomy is the right choice when deciding how to permanently prevent unwanted pregnancy, and I hope that this article will convince some men to go in that direction.
-Recovery after vasectomy is includes the most minimal amount of discomfort and relatively easy.
+Vasectomy is a simple, safe procedure that is an excellent solution to prevent unwanted pregnancy.
+It has a low rate of failure.
+The alternative is that the woman undergoes a tubal ligation.
+That is a major surgery with a much higher rate of failure compared to vasectomy.
+Despite these risks, many men compel their partners to undergo tubal ligation.
+Usually, it involves their sense of virility and its connection to their sense of self.

 The following will provide concise details about what to expect from a vasectomy.

-The doctor came in to my procedure room and began by performing an examination.
-Shortly thereafter, he began the actual procedure by injecting lydocaine into my scrotum.
-Of the many things that happen during the procedure, the lydocaine injections were the most uncomfortable.
+The doctor came into my procedure room and began by performing an examination.
+Shortly thereafter, he began the actual procedure by injecting lidocaine into my scrotum.
+Of the many things that happen during the procedure, the lidocaine injections were the most uncomfortable.
 There were probably four injections total.
 Beyond that, I couldn't feel much of anything.
 The cauterizing gun does sound like a low-grade cattle gun, but it's not disturbing.
 The procedure does indeed take a short amount of time.
 I actually sent a few emails using my phone while the procedure was going on to amuse my friends.

 After the procedure is over, the nurse or doctor will advise you to take it easy, stay off your feet for a few days, and avoid heavy lifting.
 I asked some questions about picking up my kids and was told if I had to, it was okay, but it was better avoided.
 I was told I would need to provide a sperm sample in 30 days.
 I was to avoid strenuous physical activity for three days.
 Basically, stay off my feet.
 My plan to return to work in three days was approved.
 I was told riding my bike should wait at least a week.